datawire/ambassador-docs/docs/run/latest/connect-edge-stack-ambassador-cloud.md

 # Connecting Edge Stack to Ambassador Cloud

-The Ambassador Cloud's Developer Control Plane (DCP) provides an easy way to visualize and manage your services.
+ Ambassador Cloud provides an easy way to visualize and manage your services.
 With Ambassador Cloud, you can monitor services and clusters, manage deployments and rollouts, create mappings, and simplify your Kubernetes delivery cycles.

 To connect to Ambassador Cloud: